 Toxic stress also causes the emotional-alert center in the brain (amygdala), to grow and become overactive.
 Children who grow up with toxic stress are more anxious7 or aggressive8.
 They often suffer from emotional dysregulation as well9.

-Stress hormones can suppress the immune system, leaving an individual more susceptible to infectious diseases and chronic medical conditions10.
+The stress hormone, cortisol, released by the stress response systems can suppress the immune system, leaving an individual more susceptible to infectious diseases and chronic medical conditions10.

 Toxic stress can be very damaging to a child’s physical and mental health.
 Early exposure to toxic stress can have long-term consequences on the bodies and minds.
 It is imperative that parents help their children avoid such stress.